anpl-technion/anpl-technion.github.io/student_projects.md

 ## Student Projects

-A description of some of the offered student projects by ANPL, often in collaboration with other labs or companies, is given below.
+A description of some of the offered student projects by ANPL is given below.
 Projects at ANPL can be done either as part of academic coursework or as a part-time employment.
+The projects combine theoretical and applied research with hands-on, practical implementation.
+Many of the projects can lead to MSc and PhD research at ANPL.

-Motivated students from various departments at the Technion (CS, EE, AE etc.) are encouraged to contact us right away!
-Feel free also to contact us for additional project topics.
+Highly motivated strong students from various departments at the Technion (CS, EE, DDS, AE, ME etc.) are encouraged to get in touch with Vadim Indelman.